maciekdt/ConwaysGameOfLife/README.md

 ## Data Generation Process
 The process of generating dataset for training was computationally intensive, especially for larger grids or more steps.
 To optimize it, I implemented a matrix-based algorithm for Conway's Game of Life.
-Generating these patterns was computationally expensive, especially as about 80% of random patterns on a 7x7 board are not stable and evolve into empty boards within 20 steps.
+Anyway generating these patterns was computationally expensive, especially as about 80% of random patterns on a 7x7 board are not stable and evolve into empty boards within 20 steps.
 To avoid unbalancing the dataset, I discarded around 95% of the patterns that evolved to empty boards.

 The initial number of live cells on the board was sampled from a normal distribution.